UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 {% highlight python %} binomial_coefficient(69,5,perm=True) {% endhighlight %}

-This leads to **1,348,621,560 combinations and permutations.** Restating once more in order to win the Powerball the order of your selection of numbers is irrelevant, and thus we can eliminate the permutations.
+This leads to **1,348,621,560 combinations and permutations**.
+Restating once more, that in order to win a prize from the Powerball lottery the order of your selection of numbers is irrelevant, and thus we can eliminate the permutations.
 We eliminate the permutations by multiplying the denominator by *k!*. {% sidenote 'Five' 'This is accomplished by default with the perm parameter of the binomial_coefficient function.' %}  We do this because given any set of *k* numbers there are *k!* number of ways that *k* could have been drawn.
 Thus, when we divide the 1,348,621,560 by *k!* we eliminate the effect of the permutations. {% sidenote 'Four' 'This factorial expression of the k-combinatorial calculation in *Eq.2* is also equivalent to the binomial coefficient.
 Throughout the remainder of this article we will syntactically use the binomial coefficient notation ' %}

 {% math %}  \frac{n!}{k!(n-k)!} = \binom{n}{k}  {% endmath %}